 And keep reading for the 3 steps to adapt your style to accommodate your changed body

+Letting go and acceptance are closely connected.
+When you accept something it becomes easier to let go of it.
+And letting go can also help you accept things.
 I had a client who was frustrated because her pants were tight.
 She didn’t want to buy an entire pants wardrobe.
 Understandably.
 But she needed a solution for feeling better in her clothes immediately.
 If she didn’t accept her situation, she’d never feel better.
 She’d stay stuck in resistance.
 It’s hard to move forward when you’re resisting.

 Once you let go of your idea of how you SHOULD look and accept your current body, you’re ready to begin again.